kreuzwerker/terraform-provider-docker/docs/resources/image.md

 <a id="nestedblock--build"></a>
 ### Nested Schema for `build`

-Required:

-- `context` (String) Value to specify the build context.
-Currently, only a `PATH` context is supported.
-You can use the helper function '${path.cwd}/context-dir'.
-Please see https://docs.docker.com/build/building/context/ for more information about build contexts.

 Optional:

 - `auth_config` (Block List) The configuration for the authentication (see [below for nested schema](#nestedblock--build--auth_config))